 The GA cookies (specifically a cookie called __utmz) is overwritten every time a new source is detected for that visitor (except if their source is “direct”).
 Use your server logs to look for the GA cookies and determine the first and last source(s) for a visitor.
 The __utma cookie stores the exact timestamp of their very first visit to your site which you can use to go back in time and look up their original source.

 So that’s doable… Search through the logs, or design a script to do it for you, but both are time consuming.
-Jeremy Althof at Starrtech Interactive in Honolulu, the interactive arm of Anthology, Hawaii’s best marketing firm, suggested I look into Atlas (owned by MicroSoft) and Omniture.
+Jeremy Althof at Starrtech Interactive in Honolulu, the interactive arm of Anthology Interactive, a Hawaii digital marketing firm, suggested I look into Atlas (owned by MicroSoft) and Omniture.
 I also found that Coremetrics also allegedly can tackle the problem.
 I’m guessing that paying them would be more effective than creating a custom solution so I sent an information request to all three companies yesterday.
 I’ve yet to hear back from them.

 If/when they get back to me, I’ll let you know what I decide to do.Dan Dreifort consults on usability and SEO.